-Manmit Bhambra (@BhambraManmit) is a Research Officer in the Religion and Global Society Research Unit at LSE, and Research Director for Migration at the 89 Initiative, Belgium.
-She is also based in the European Institute where she is a Research Fellow for the 'Generation Brexit' project and a Guest Teacher in Identity Politics.
+Manmit Bhambra (@BhambraManmit) is Research Officer in the Religion and Global Society Research Unit at LSE, and Research Director for Migration at the 89 Initiative, Belgium.

 More about this event

-The European Institute (@LSEEI) is a centre for research and graduate teaching on the processes of integration and fragmentation within Europe.
-In the most recent national Research Excellence Framework the Institute was ranked first for research in its sector.
+The LSE European Institute (@LSEEI) is a centre for research and graduate teaching on the processes of integration and fragmentation within Europe.
+In the most recent national Research Excellence Framework (REF 2014) the Institute was ranked first for research in its sector.

 The 89 Initiative (@89initiative) is a European think-do tank.
 Through cutting-edge research, the Initiative seeks to help solve Europe’s biggest generational challenges and nudge policy-makers and society forward.